svantesorberg/ewc-project/README.md

-# ewc-project
+# EWC project
-Implementation of Elastic Weight Consolidation in a neural network for a Bioinformatics course
+Implementation of Elastic Weight Consolidation in a CNN for a Bioinformatics course

+See [the report](report/) for more details.